 I really don't think I'd cheat again.
 It was a symptom of my chaotic life.
 I'm much more together now and I'm in a blissfully happy relationship.
 The thought has honestly never crossed my mind and it's been three years.
 I definitely don't believe that "once a cheater, always a cheater" thing.

 WATCH: 10 Questions You Always Wanted to Ask a Tantric Sex Guru

-VICE: So what were you doing that you shouldn't have?
+VICE: So what were you getting up to that you shouldn't have?

-Nadia, 26, Nottingham: I was in a long distance relationship and secretly used Tinder for dating, fucking, and free dinners, but I was always careful to delete the app prior to my boyfriend's visits.
+Nadia, 26, Nottingham: I was in a long distance relationship and secretly reliant on Tinder (dating, fucking, free dinners), but I was always careful to delete the app prior to my boyfriend's visits.
 He was living abroad, I was in the UK, and he didn't know many people here, so I thought I was safe.
-Sadly, I was wrong—he had the intuition of an Australian cattle dog.
+Sadly I was wrong – he had the intuition of an Australian cattle dog.

 How did he catch you out?

-I was scrambling eggs for us one Sunday, and meanwhile, he somehow managed to unlock my phone.
-He locked himself in the bathroom with it and re-downloaded Tinder, at which point matches started popping up in droves.
+I was scrambling eggs for us one Sunday and he meanwhile somehow managed to unlock my phone.
+He locked himself in the bathroom with it and re-downloaded Tinder, at which point matches started popping up in their droves.
 But he didn't stop there.
 Instead, he decided to impersonate me to various past dates until he could present an ironclad case and confront me.